Cratis/Chronicle/Documentation/concepts/index.md

-# Guidance
+# Concepts

-This area contains different guidance documents.
+This area contains explanations of the concepts in Cratis.

 | Topic | Description |
 | ------- | ----------- |